hphelion/documentation/vpn-quickstart.md

 HP strongly recommends that you use the [UFW (uncomplicated firewall)](https://help.ubuntu.com/community/UFW) capability included in Ubuntu.
 Currently you need to disable port security to create a VPN; enabling UFW closes the potential security hole.

-**Note:** The firewall will be implemented without restarting the tunnel.

 To enable the UFW, connect to the the gateway instance and run these commands:

 	prompt> sudo ufw allow 22/tcp